 There are certainly other companies that can have a similar effect — each in what are considered “cyclical” industries that will boom and bust along with (or just ahead of) the broader economy.
 Caterpillar, for instance, produces heavy equipment used in construction.
-When their sales fall — and their stock slumps with it — many view it as a potential red flag for a slowing economy.
+When its sales fall — and its stock slumps with it — many view it as a potential red flag for a slowing economy.

 Past Recessions and Bellwether Companies

 You certainly can’t lean too heavily on an individual company as a predictor of how the broader economy is doing.
 After all, declining revenues could mean lower demand, but it could also just be a bad year for the sales team.